OGDI DataLab is written using C# and the .NET Framework, targeted for Microsoft's

-OGDI DataLab exposes data through RESTClick to get REST article on the Wikipedia Web services.
+OGDI DataLab exposes data through REST Web services.
 The basic format of an OGDI service call is http://ogdi.cloudapp.net/v1/container/dataset?query, where:

 Note that OGDI DataLab currently only supports the $filter and $top query options in the WCF Data Services query syntax.